Edited by Sci-Fi Christian and QueenofKlaroline

 The gentle tapping at her the front door startled her, jolting her nerve endings into an anxious dance.
 Whoever stood outside must have bested the hybrids Klaus left in charge.
 Otherwise, they would be a prisoner right now.
 Which could only mean someone very powerful and strong was at her door.
 Only, what kind of villain came politely knocking?

 The rapping loudened and Caroline couldn't ignore it any longer.
-Her silky nightclothes swishing around her ankles, she headed towards the door and undoing the lock she peaked outside.
+Her silky nightclothes swishing around her ankles, she headed towards the door and unlocking it, she peaked outside.

 "Do forgive the intrusion, but I find it necessary that we talk."